jacobodoom64-cloud/jacobodoom64-cloud/README.md

   cannot reach production
 - Self-healing multi-region AWS infrastructure with an AI model that predicts failures before they happen
-- A zero-trust platform I've pen tested myself — findings, fixes, and all
+- A zero-trust platform I've pen tested myself; findings, fixes, and all
 - A serverless AI data platform built around real Ghanaian agricultural data